 If you live in warmer regions, prune the plant in spring, between Feb and April.
 For colder areas, prune between Feb and March.

 Pests and Diseases

-Buddha’s Hand has similar pests and diseases problems you see in other citrus varieties.
-Fruit rot, Brown rot, leaf miner, spider mites, cochineal, aphids, and scales can attack the plant.
+Buddha’s Hand has similar pests and disease problems as you see in other citrus varieties.
+Fruit rot, Brown rot, leaf miner, spider mites, cochineal, aphids, and scales can affect the plant.

 Keep them at bay using insecticidal soap.
 Also, avoid overwatering and wetting the foliage to keep most of the potential diseases at bay.